vsamson-cto/better-sg-engineering-playbook/03-security-and-compliance/security-fundamentals.md

 Security isn't optional at Better.sg.
 We handle user data, and that's a responsibility we take seriously.
 These rules are non-negotiable.

+> **Security matters, but we're here to help** 🔒
+>
+> Yes, security is important.
+But don't let that intimidate you!
+Ask questions, flag concerns, and learn together.
+We've all made security mistakes.

 ## Why Security Matters

 **MUST** follow these security practices because: